hagish/unity-launcher/README.md

 ```

 ## Disclaimer
-* The code is ugly but does the job.
+* The code is ugly and will not win an engineering award :).
 I merely wrote a little tool to get the job done.
 * If you have many many projects and deep subfolder structures in the second part of the config the tool can get slow.
 At the moment there is no caching or whatsoever.